-If you believe you will be arrested, or have been charged with a crime, below, are a few things you can do to protect your rights.
+If you believe you will be arrested, or have been charged with a crime, our Dayton criminal defense attorney describes a few things you can do to protect your rights.

 If you are facing an arrest or an indictment has issued against you, do not speak to the police.
 You have the right to remain silent and refuse to answer any questions.
 Give the police your name, address and identity information only.
 Do not attempt to set forth your defense or make up a story.